IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 ```

-run the command below for trying to create the configmap in `secure-ns` namespace without signature.
+Run the command below for trying to create the configmap in `secure-ns` namespace without signature.
 You will see it is blocked because no signature for this resource is stored in the cluster.

 ```